rikab/SHAPER/README.md

 # SHAPER (v1.0.0)

-`SHAPER` is a framework for defining, building, and evaluating generalized shape observables for collider physics, as defined in arxiv:2302:XXXX.
+`SHAPER` is a framework for defining, building, and evaluating generalized shape observables for collider physics, as defined in ["SHAPER: Can You Hear the Shape of a Jet?" (arxiv:2302.12266)](https://arxiv.org/abs/2302.12266).
 This package can be used for evaluating an extremely large class of IRC-safe observables, with modules in place to define custom observables and jet algorithms using an intuitive geometric language.

 ![3-point-ellipsiness-plus-pileup_event_0](https://user-images.githubusercontent.com/78619093/221254441-36b3bcc4-65fc-4211-aaef-2332c5dd893e.gif)